juanfp900/webscrape_Bloomberg_DB_Tableau/README.md

   - Conenction occurs with postgres database and Tableau Desktop.
   - Data is visualized using Tableau.

-(There is also code available within the Python file that sends dataframes to a .xlsx file since Tableau Public does not allow connection to a database or allows visuals to be displayed within Tableau Public).
+(There is also code available within the Python file that sends dataframes to a .xlsx file since Tableau Public does not allow a connection to a database or permission to display visuals to Tableau Public).

 # Where did the data come from?